-

 Collection: knit fabrics

-What are knitted fabrics and how is knitwear made?
+What are knitted fabrics and how is knitting made?

-Knitted fabric is a knitted product.
-The fibers are knitted industrially by a production machine and no longer by hand as was previously the case.
-Industrial knitting machines have a much higher frequency and are able to generate more knitted goods than would be possible with manual production.
-In terms of the fibers used, animal fibers, such as sheep's wool, and plant fibers, such as cotton, are used.
-In addition, artificial, synthetic fibers are increasingly used.
-In terms of composition, mixed fabrics made from different fiber qualities are also possible.
-Different types of knitted fabric can be produced depending on the fiber thickness used and the respective production pattern of the knitting machine.
-For example, chunky knit, which is thicker than fine knit, which impresses with its smooth, fine surface structure, but is inferior in terms of coziness and comfort.
-There is also jacquard knit with great patterns, wonderfully cozy knit sweat and rib knit with the characteristic rib structure.
+Knitwear is a type of knitted fabric.
+The fibers are knitted industrially by a production machine, rather than by hand as was previously common.
+Industrial knitting machines operate at a much higher frequency and are capable of producing more knitwear than would be possible with manual production.
+Regarding the fibers used, animal fibers, such as sheep's wool, and plant fibers, such as cotton, are used.
+In addition, artificial, synthetic fibers are increasingly being used.
+Regarding the composition, blended fabrics made from different fiber qualities are also possible.
+Different types of knitwear can be produced depending on the fiber thickness used and the specific production pattern of the knitting machine.
+For example, chunky knits are thicker than fine knits, which are prized for their smooth, fine surface texture but are less comfortable and cozy.
+There are also jacquard knits with beautiful patterns, wonderfully cuddly knit sweatshirts, and rib knits with their characteristic ribbed texture.

-In addition to its great appearance, knitwear is also associated with being soft, warm and cozy.
-This makes knitwear ideal for autumn and winter, but also for cool and mild summer nights.
-The textile has other great properties that make it so popular.
-Knitwear is not woven, but rather machine-knitted.
-This means that the material is more elastic and therefore more comfortable to wear.
-The stretchability and elasticity depend not only on the fiber but also on the way it is made, i.e. how tightly the individual fibers are knitted.
-Knitwear is usually very stretchy in width and there are versions that are also elastic in length, i.e. bi-elastic.
-This can also be used to make great, perfectly fitting sweaters or cardigans that fit close to the body, or stretchy, light dresses made of knitwear.
-Of course, the material also offers an invaluable advantage in terms of effort and speed compared to knitting yourself.
-Some people, often with sensitive skin, may find the natural wool fibers scratchy or irritating.
-In this case, you can wear a shirt or undershirt underneath or line the inside of the garment with a smoother fabric to reduce this effect.
+Besides its attractive appearance, knitted fabric is primarily associated with being soft, warm, and cozy.
+This makes it ideal for autumn and winter, as well as cool and mild summer nights.
+But this textile has other great qualities that contribute to its popularity.
+Knitted fabric is not woven; it is machine-knitted fabric.
+As a result, the material is more elastic and therefore more comfortable to wear.
+The stretch and elasticity depend not only on the fiber but also on the knitting technique, meaning how tightly the individual fibers are knitted.
+Most knitted fabrics are very stretchy in width, and some versions are also elastic in length, making them bi-elastic.
+This allows for the creation of beautifully fitting sweaters or cardigans that fit close to the body, or stretchy, lightweight dresses.
+Of course, the material also offers an invaluable advantage in terms of time and effort compared to knitting by hand.
+Some people, often those with sensitive skin, may find natural wool fibers scratchy or irritating.
+In this case, you can wear a shirt or undershirt underneath, or even line the garment with a smoother fabric to reduce this effect.

-Knitted fabric is ideal for comfortable autumn and winter clothing as well as for chic accessories.
-The great thing about knitted fabric is that you can create your own beautiful knitted items without having to pick up your knitting needles yourself.
-Sewing projects with knitted fabric can be:
+Knit fabric is ideal for comfortable autumn and winter clothing as well as chic accessories.
+The great thing about knit fabric is that you can create your own beautiful knitwear pieces without having to pick up your knitting needles.
+Sewing projects with knit fabric can include:

 - fine knit sweaters